 The 2017 EFN examination will be held on 4 and 5 October.

 Semmelweis University, 2nd Department of Pathology & National Neuropathology Centre for Prion Diseases, Üllői út 93, Budapest, H-1091, Hungary.
+See the location on google maps.

 TRAVEL AND ACCOMMODATION